joshday/Talks/AdvancedComputing2017/JuliaHighPerformance.md

 # DataFrames and DataTables
 - Both for working with tabular data
 - DataTables is a fork of DataFrames
-  - Behind the scenes containers are different
+  - Behind-the-scenes containers are different
     - `DataArray` vs. `NullableArray`

 ---